bottleofench/AdvancementAPI/README.md

 AdvancementAPI is library made to easily create Advancement for your server using built in Bukkit/Spigot API features.

-Original repository created by [Roxeez](https://github.com/Roxeez/AdvancementAPI).
+This repository is a fork of AdvancementAPI by [Roxeez](https://github.com/Roxeez/AdvancementAPI).

+### Changes compared to fork:
-Transited to Maven from Gradle.
+- Transited to Maven from Gradle.
+- Fixed little bugs.

 ## How To Use